-A student may request reinstatement by submitting a letter to the Dean of Academic Affairs of the College of Nursing.
-Reinstatement is based on current criteria for admission to the College of Nursing, safe clinical practices, as well as completion of any contingencies placed on the student prior to leaving.
+Students may request reinstatement by submitting the online Reinstatement Form click here for form to the Associate Dean for Academic Affairs of the College of Nursing.
+Reinstatement is based on current criteria for admission to the College of Nursing as well as completion of any contingencies placed on the student prior to leaving.
 Admission and placement of these students will be considered on an individual basis.
-Recommendations made by the Progression Committee at the time of withdrawal will be reviewed as part of the Reinstatement process.
+Recommendations made by the Faculty Council Progression Committee at the time of withdrawal will be reviewed as part of the reinstatement process.
 Reinstatement will take into consideration the "Time Limitation for Completion of Program" policy which states the degree must be completed within five years from the date of original matriculation.

+Policy

+1. The Associate Dean for Academic Affairs is responsible for reviewing the forms and submitting them to Faculty Council Progression Committee.

-- 1. Students who have demonstrated personal or academic dishonesty, unsafe clinical behaviors, or have failed the same course twice, are not eligible for reinstatement in the clinical nursing courses. - 2.
-A student receiving less than a "C" in a nursing course may petition for reinstatement.
-Considerations for reinstatement include the written request for reinstatement submitted to the Dean of Academic Affairs as Chairperson of the Progression Committee.
-The letter must include the student's past academic performance and future changes to the plan in order to be successful.
-This letter should also include any additional relevant information/documentation such as G.P.A. of at least 2.0 in non-nursing courses, safe clinical practice, good financial standing.
+2. Students who have demonstrated personal or academic dishonesty, unsafe clinical behaviors, or have failed the same course twice, are not eligible for reinstatement in the clinical nursing courses.

-3. Reinstatement is also dependent upon completion of any additional recommendations/requirements placed on the student by the individual basis and course placement based on space availability.
+3. Students receiving less than a "C" in a nursing course may petition for reinstatement.
+A student may request reinstatement by submitting the online Reinstatement Form and letter.
+The uploaded letter must include a discussion of their reasons for past academic performance and their plans for corrective actions to support academic success going forward.
+4. Students must be in good financial standing with St. Joseph's College of Nursing to be considered for reinstatement.
+5. Reinstatement is also dependent upon completion of any additional recommendations/requirements placed on the student by the Faculty Council Progression Committee.
+Reinstatement will be considered on an individual basis and course placement based on space availability.
 Any student granted reinstatement will be placed on probation.
-Also, any re-purposing of material already completed for another course or assignment is not allowed.
-See Plagiarism Policy

-4. Students may request transfer from the Weekday to Evening/

-Progression Committee.
-Reinstatement will be considered on an program.

-4. Students may request transfer from the Weekday to Evening/ Weekend option or vice versa by sending a letter of request to the Dean of Academic Affairs, chair of the Progression Committee.
-The letter must include reasons for the request.
-The transfer decision will be made by the Progression Committee based on individual success in theory, clinical, and seat availability in the requested course.

-5. A second failure in a nursing course results in dismissal from the
+6. Students may request transfer from the Weekday to Evening/ Weekend option or vice versa by indicating on the Reinstatement Form the desired program option and reason for requesting transfer to a different program option.
+The transfer decision will be made by the Faculty Council Progression Committee based on individual success in theory, clinical, and seat availability in the requested course.
+7. A second failure in a nursing course results in dismissal from the program.

 Tutors are available to help students who need additional academic support.
-The Dean of Student Services or academic faculty can provide more information on tutoring services.
+The Student Success Coordinator or academic faculty can provide more information on tutoring services.